 Marit loves Yoga, for what it continues to bring into her life, and loves the fact that she is lucky enough to help bring these amazing tools into other peoples lives.

 If you would like to chat with Marit, please find her details below:

-If you would like to chat with Alanna, please find her details below:
+If you would like to chat with Sarah, please find her details below:

-If you would like to chat with Alan, please find his details below:
+If you would like to contact Heather please email her at

 Anna has been practising yoga since 2005, coming from a dance background.
 She completed the Seasonal Yoga Teacher Training Course in 2011 and is keen to share the wonderful things she has learnt.
 Anna is interested in using yoga to help live in tune with nature, combat stress and unite the mind, body and spirit.
 Yoga has transformed her life and it can transform yours!